base16-fork/base16-builder/README.md

   - only build specified templates when use with `build`
   - only show templates when use with `list`
 - -o: set output directory
+- -r: list items in a single column

 ## File Structure